Chungus1310/ChunRP/README.md

 - 🎯 **Memory Reranking** - Powered by Jina, Cohere, and NVIDIA for precision memory recall
 - ♻️ **Memory Recycling** - Rebuild character memories from scratch with progress tracking
 - 🗄️ **SQLite Database** - Fast, reliable data storage with ACID compliance and proper relationships
+- 🔄 **Smart API Key Rotation** - Multiple API keys per provider with automatic rotation and fallback
-- 🤖 **9+ AI Providers** - Support for latest models including DeepSeek R1, Gemini 2.5, QWQ 32B, and more
+- 🤖 **7 Free AI Providers** - All models completely free with extensive selection
 - 🏠 **100% Local** - Your conversations stay private on your machine
-- 📱 **Mobile Responsive** - Works beautifully on desktop, tablet, and mobile
+- 📱 **Mobile Responsive** - Works beautifully on desktop, tablet, and mobile with optimized UI
 - 🎨 **Beautiful Themes** - Dark/Light themes with customizable bubble styles
 - ⚡ **Real-time Experience** - Instant responses with streaming support and robust reasoning model handling